tylerjl/filmdate/README.md

 Make a best-guess effort at a film title's release date.

-This script leverages both the excellent [guessit](https://github.com/wackou/guessit) library and the [Open Movie Database (OMDb)](https://github.com/dgilland/omdb.py) data and client to figure out a film title's release date.
+This script leverages the excellent [Open Movie Database (OMDb)](https://github.com/dgilland/omdb.py) library to figure out a film title's release date.

 Returns zero and prints the year if the script can parse a release date, exits non-zero with an error message if something fails.